Chapter 2: Decisions, Decisions, Decisions.

 A useful expression for computing the net present value over multiple time periods is:

 where you take the difference between the benefits and the costs in each period.

 Suppose a project under consideration has an initial investment cost of $1,000.
 The project is expected to yield a benefit stream of $300 per year for 5 years and has an ongoing cost of $50 per year for the life of the project.
 This information is summarised in Table 2.2 below.

 If we apply the first method of calculating the net present value based on equation (7) we start by calculating the present value of each benefit stream in column (4).
 Then we calculate the present value of the cost stream per column (5).
 Then you take the total sum of the present value of the benefits and subtract the total sum of the present value of the costs.
 The difference is the NPV of the project valued at $53.09.

-Alternatively, per equation (8) the NPV can be found by taking the difference between the benefits and the costs to find the net benefit given in column (6).
+Alternatively, per equation (8) the NPV can be found by taking the difference between the benefits and the costs to find the net benefit shown in column (6).
 After this step you calculate the present value of each net benefit in a given year, summing them up will give the net present value of $53.09.
 Note that both methods result in the same answer.
-However the second method using the net benefits is more commonly used in spreadsheet applications.
+However, the second method using the net benefits is more commonly used in spreadsheet applications.

 Finding the NPV using Excel

 To make our lives easier, we can use Excel to calculate the NPV of a project using the =NPV() function.
 The =NPV() function will calculate the net present value of future benefits and/or costs from year 1 onwards.
 Any costs or benefits accrued in the present year (year 0) should not be captured in the function.

 The NPV function can be used in consecutive row or columns as illustrated in Example 2.4 below.